GabrielR-EIT/Nuclear-Pasta-The-Kardashev-Scale/README.md

     The purpose is to design and develop a website that promotes a particular topic.
 The scope of this project is one website.

-    The constraints for this project are time (7 weeks), budget (minimal), the technology we have access to, the capabilities of website users, number of team members (2) and their applicable skills.
+    The constraints for this project are time (7 weeks), budget (minimal), the technology we have access to, the capabilities of website users, number of team members (2) and the extent of their applicable skills.

     The benefits of creating our website include: producing a product that can be accessed by users and is informative about the relevant topic.